junskr/in-toto-demo/README.md

  1. the layout has not expired,
  2. was signed with lee’s private key,
 <br>and that according to the definitions in the layout
- 3. each step was performed and signed by the authorized functionary
+ 3. each step was performed and signed by the authorized developer
  4. the recorded materials and products follow the artifact rules and
  5. the inspection `untar` finds what it expects.